alank90/book-showcase/README.md

 This is the project you get when you run `gridsome create new-project`.

+**Note**: To enable page-query & static-query tags from GraphQL in .vue file add this to settings.json

+"vetur.grammar.customBlocks": {
+        "page-query": "graphql",
+        "static-query": "graphql"

+ }

+ and then *Ctrl + Shift + P -> vetur: Generate grammar* and look for drop down command

 ### 1. Install Gridsome CLI tool if you don't have

 `npm install --global @gridsome/cli`